 - The Client is obliged to do everything that is reasonably required and desired to ensure that the Service is performed correctly in a timely manner.
 In particular the Client will ensure that all information designated by Openprovider as essential or in respect of which the Client should reasonably understand that it is required for the purpose of performing the Services, is provided to Openprovider in a timely fashion.

 - If the above forms part of the Services, Openprovider will provide the Client with an administrative user name and a password.
 These data will offer the Client access to the Account.

 - The Client is entitled to create users (employees) and provide them access to the Account.
 This does not affect the responsibility of the Client as described in the previous subclause of this Article.
 The Client shall be responsible for activities of all users/employees to whom the Client grants access.

 - The Client must provide all details truthfully.
-Openprovider is entitled to request that the Client provide proof of the details provided.
+Openprovider is entitled to request that the Client provides proof of the details provided.
 If the Client cannot provide such proof or the details prove to be incorrect, Openprovider is entitled to terminate its Agreement or Agreements with the Client with immediate effect and to delete the Client’s Account.
 The above will not require the intervention of a competent court.

 - The Client is obliged to read its email on a regular basis: at least once every two weeks, but more frequently if required for the purposes of the registry procedure.
 If an addressee’s email inbox is full, Openprovider is entitled to return emails to the sender.

 - The Client declares that it is familiar with and, if applicable, accepts the documents incorporated in the Knowledge Base, including (but not limited to) the rules of conduct and the applicable (registry) conditions.